-- Ariosa on a multi-jurisdictional patent dispute concerning its Harmony® non-invasive prenatal genetic test, including a defence of patent infringement proceedings in the UK Patents Court and Court of Appeal
+- Ariosa on a multi-jurisdictional multi-patent dispute concerning its Harmony® non-invasive prenatal genetic test, including a defence of patent infringement proceedings in the UK Patents Court and Court of Appeal

-- Biogen, Roche and Genentech in a Patents Court action relating to MabThera®, a treatment for rheumatoid arthritis, follicular lymphoma and chronic lymphocytic leukaemia
+- Biogen, Roche and Genentech in a UK Patents Court action relating to MabThera®, a treatment for rheumatoid arthritis, follicular lymphoma and chronic lymphocytic leukaemia

-- Biogen on a multi-jurisdictional patent dispute
+- Roche and Biogen on other multi-jurisdictional patent disputes

-- A global pharmaceutical company engaged in ICC proceedings concerning the termination of a co-promotion agreement in Japan
+- A global pharmaceutical company engaged in ICC proceedings concerning the termination of a co-promotion agreement in Japan.

 Alongside her practice, Emily is active in the legal and IP community.
 She coordinates the pro bono work of Herbert Smith Freehills' IP team in London and speaks regularly to students interested in STEM careers and about the importance of diversity and inclusivity in the IP sector.

 During her career at Herbert Smith Freehills, Emily has been based in the London, Milan and Tokyo offices.
 Emily's international experience and her dual qualifications in law and biological sciences mean she is readily able to grasp highly technical material and the international dimensions of multijurisdictional disputes.